specklesystems/speckle-docs/dev/server-manualsetup.md

 ## Update the server to new versions

 This deployment mechanism doesn't provide an automatic update mechanism, so from time to time server operators need to manually update the deployment.

+We recommend first backing up your data prior to modifying or updating the server.
+You can find instructions on how to do that [here](./server-database-migration.md).

 To do that: